Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 **Hit**: See counter, as you will need to get hit a lot

 **Counter**: The worst of the lines.
 What I've observed through my grind is that the Counter line you get is fixed per battle.
 If on the first counter attack your character say the counter line 1, it will ALWAYS be counter line 1.
-Due to that it's the most painful as you not only need the counter attack to get available but you also need the right RNG to get the sample you are looking for.
-You will have to get hit so much that it's guaranteed that you will get all your Hit and Death quote.
+Due to that it's the most painful as you not only need the counter attack to trigger but you also need the right RNG to get the sample you are looking for.
+You will have to get hit so much that it's guaranteed that you will get all your Hit and Death quotes.
 * Setup: I was putting the character I was grinding sample for in the front line (Square button) and Valkyrie in the backline (Circle button), no one assigned to the other two.
-* Make sure the Counter skill is unlocked, equip the Aleph armor, buy a Stun Check if you dont have any and equip it as well (prevent Faint status).
+* Make sure the Counter skill is unlocked, equip the Aleph armor, buy a Stun Check if you don't have any and equip it as well (prevent Faint status).
 * Set up with Guts and Auto-Item on max level.
-* In the very first room of Seraphic Gate after the save point you have to enemy groups: one with 2 murlocs and one with 3.
-The tactic was to let them hit you until you can counter, check which sample you got and flee to another battle.
+* In the very first room of Seraphic Gate after the save point you have two enemy groups: one with 2 murlocs and one with 3.
+The tactic was to let them hit until you can counter, check which sample you got and flee to another battle.
-* If the sample is one you already got, flee again.
+* If the sample is one you already got, flee.
 After removing those two groups simply re-enter the corridor and do it again.
 * After that it's just you bashing your head against the RNG wall, good luck.

 **Death**: Even if you revive through auto-item, the sample still count.
 For your warriors you will likely get them while grinding for Counter samples, for Mages put them naked on the front line and let them die.

-**Boss Battles**: You have quite a few of bosses that have unique profile in the Voice completion file.
+**Boss Battles**: You have a few bosses that have unique profiles in the Voice completion file.
 Most if not all of them have lines that can only be heard during their story mode fight, which I tried to indicate in every instance, but it's not that big of a deal if you are missing some due to the 95% requirement.
-On the other hand you have some boss where you can absolutely farm every samples in the Seraphic Gate:
+On the other hand you have some bosses where you can absolutely farm every samples in the Seraphic Gate:
 * Iseria Queen, the last boss of the dungeon
 * Gabriel Celeste, the boss fight in the Third (green) zone
 * Giant Lord, the Seraphic Gate version of Surt.
 This is the only place where you can add his samples to your file as you cant save after his story mode fight.
 * Loki Shade, the Seraphic Gate version of Loki.
 Same deal as Surt.
-He seems to be very against the idea of using his regular magic attacks against you so dont worry if you cant seem to trigger those.
+He seems to be very against the idea of using his regular magic attacks against you so don't worry if you cant seem to trigger those.
 * Dark Valkyrie, the Seraphic Gate version of Hrist.
-It seems to me that it's the only place where you can hear her version of Nibelung Valesti, but I could be wrong.
+It seems to me that it's the only place where you can hear her version of Nibelung Valesti but I could be wrong.

-**Magic**: Mages profile seems huge but every offensive spell actually cover 3 samples at once so it's not that bad.
+**Magic**: Mages profile seems huge but every offensive spells actually cover 3 samples at once so it's not that bad.
 The idea is to go through the full list of spells and cast every Great Magic at least once.
 It's not very difficult but a bit tedious.
 If you don't have enough books to teach every spells to all of your mages (which is likely if you haven't specifically grinded for it during the story mode) you can "branch" off your main file by creating new saves for specific mages.
 For most spells you can (and I'd recommend) use the Practice mode.
 For Invoke Feather you need to have a dead ally to resurrect so turn off your team's Guts and Auto-Item.
 Normalize cure status ailments including Faint, which the murlocs in the first room of Seraphic Gate seems to have a very high chance of inflicting.
+If you want to be extra-efficient, if you have a party with 1 dead and 1 ailment-inflicted ally, you can also use the Practice mode.
+Their status will be reflected there and because it's Practice they won't actually get resurrected / healed status.

-To be exhaustive here's the full list of spell you need to cast (and the Great Magic version for offensive spells)
+To be exhaustive here's the full list of spells you need to cast (and the Great Magic version for offensive spells)
 * Fire Lance | Calamity Blast
 * Fire Storm | Ifrit Caress
 * Icicle Edge | Crystal Strike